First Visit To The Family Dentist

 What Happens During The Exam?

 At every exam we will review your child’s health history; take any necessary x-rasys; clean your child’s teeth (if any are present); conduct a thorough clinical examination of your child’s mouth, palate, gums, tongue, and teeth; and teach them about good food choices and how to brush and floss their teeth.
-Prevention in pediatric dentistry is the best treatment we can offer!
+Prevention in children dentistry is the best treatment we can offer!

 After every examination, we provide parents with essential information about your child’s dental health: